FAQ

 WHAT IS YOUR STUDENT-TO-TEACHER RATIO?

-We are proud to have a 3:1 student to teacher ratio in our small groups allowing us to teach students 1-on-1 during the majority of activities.
+We are proud to have a 3:1 student-to-teacher ratio in our small groups allowing us to teach students 1-on-1 during the majority of activities.

-HOW MUCH IS THE ACADEMY FEE?
+HOW MUCH IS THE CAMP FEE?

 WHAT ARE DISCOUNTS?

 Siblings can receive $50 off for each sibling.
 Teachers can receive $50 off for each child.
-UH, Employees are eligible for $75 for each child.
+UH Employees are eligible for $75 for each child.
 Discounts may be combined.
 You need to send proof of documentation (ID or pay-stub with registration form) for Teacher and UH Employee discounts.
 You can find out how much you will need to pay when you complete your registration form at http://www.codecougar.org/register

 WHAT IS A SCHOLARSHIP, AND WHO IS ELIGIBLE?